mlin/hts-specs/htsget.md

 POST and GET requests should use the same URLs.

+POST requests MUST NOT use and of the query parameters defined for GET requests on the URL.
+If query parameters are present, the server SHOULD reply with an `InvalidInput` error.

-## Query parameters
+## Request body

-The query parameters are similar to those used in the GET request, formatted into a JSON object.
+The POST request body is a JSON object containing the request parameters, which have similar names and meanings to those used in the GET query.
-The `referenceName`, `start` and `end` parameters are not used for POST requests as they are replaced by `regions` which allows more than one range to be specified.
+A notable difference is that the  `referenceName`, `start` and `end` parameters are not used at the top level of the JSON object.
+Instead as they are put into an array under the `regions` key, which allows more than one range to be specified.

 <table><tbody><tr markdown="block"><td>